 STYLE YOUR HAIR DAILY

-As Nick East signed Mel & Kim to Supreme Records he knew he had discovered something special but nothing could have prepared him, or the girls, for the roller-coaster they were about to ride!
-Almost overnight Mel & Kim became the hottest and biggest act in pop with a whirlwind career that would take in the incredible highs of worldwide success, tragically followed by the devastating lows of illness and loss.
-Here Nick shares with us his own memories and views of an act which he remembers as "the real deal!"
+As Nick East signed Mel & Kim to Supreme Records, he knew that he had discovered something special, but nothing could have prepared him, or the girls, for the roller-coaster they were about to ride together!
+Almost overnight, Mel & Kim became the hottest and biggest act in pop, with a whirlwind career that would take in the incredible highs of worldwide success, tragically followed by the devastating lows of illness and loss.
+Here, Nick shares with us his own memories and views of an act which he remembers as "the real deal!"

 Hi Nick, thanks for talking with us.
 Mel & Kim form an integral part of pop history.
 Do you find people still mention the girls to you or ask you about them?